Talent-Catalog/talentcatalog/docs/v221/password_reset.md

 ---

 All users can reset their passwords directly from the login screen themselves.
 Removing the need to request an admin user to reset it for them.
-Adding convenience and improved security/
+Adding convenience and improved security.

 Click the Forgot Password? link: